-If you’re a full-time NHS student starting a degree course after 1 September 2012, you can apply for:
+If you’re an eligible full-time NHS student starting a course on or after 1 September 2012, you can apply for:

 - a bursary from the NHS

 - a £1,000 grant from the NHS

 - a reduced Maintenance Loan from Student Finance England